sumon9836/X-kira-pair/replit.md

 **Status**: ✅ **Fully Functional** - Successfully migrated from Vercel to Replit environment with all features working perfectly.

+**Recent Updates**:
+- **October 26, 2025**: Fixed 409 error handling for already-connected phone numbers with improved user feedback and request deduplication
-**Recent Migration**: October 15, 2025 - Migrated from Vercel to Replit with proper configuration for the Replit environment.
+- **October 15, 2025**: Migrated from Vercel to Replit with proper configuration for the Replit environment

 # User Preferences